mckennapsean/dissertation/content/07-reflect.md

-# Reflections on Types of Research {#sec:reflections}
+# Reflections on Other Types of Research {#sec:reflections}

 In practice, visualization design can have implications for visualization research and be a research activity in itself, such as multiple approaches to conduct research through design [@Gaver2012; @Obrenovic2011] or the application of action design research to the process of creating visualization systems [@McCurdy2016].
-For example, the design study methodology model includes research aspects, such as reflection and writing publications [@Sedlmair2012b], and action design research would similarly emphasize such reflection and learning throughout the visualization design process [@McCurdy2016].
+For example, the design study methodology model includes research aspects, such as reflection and writing publications [@Sedlmair2012b].
+Action design research would similarly emphasize such reflection and learning throughout the visualization design process [@McCurdy2016].
 Members of the visualization community need to consider other types of research, beyond design studies or application-driven work.
 Munzner identified a series of